cu-mkp/edition-webpages/docs/research+resources/overview.md

 ## [Research Essays](/#/essays)

-Research Essays explore the text of the manuscript, provide material, technical, and historical context, and discuss student reconstructions in the Making and Knowing Laboratory.
+Research Essays explore the manuscript and its context through historical research, including hands-on reconstruction in the Making and Knowing Laboratory.

 **Essays by scholars** on the Making and Knowing Team and invited